FrostSpades/ctf-writeups/wolvctf2025/web/limited_2.md

 ### Hidden Vulnerability

-The hidden vulnerability to this statement is actually hinted at in the statement itself, particularly the flag location.
+The hidden vulnerability to this statement is actually hinted at in the statement itself, particularly a flag location (NOTE: This is not the flag for this challenge.
+This is the flag for LIMITED 1).
-This string contains the flag commented into the statement.
+This string contains a flag commented into the statement.

 ![image](https://github.com/user-attachments/assets/d77496b6-a32f-445b-be38-f9d2294b98c0)